Winter Whale Festival | Port Stephens / Nelson Bay

 When you’re done, scan the QR code and boom—you get a completion certificate.
 Fun, easy, and a good excuse to stretch the legs and explore the Bay.

-Back again for 2025, the Taster Trails are bigger, brighter, and tastier than ever.
-Last year, it was Red and Green.
+Back again for 2026, the Taster Trails are bigger, brighter, and tastier than ever.
 This year?
-They’ve added Blue, Orange, Purple…and now Yellow’s joined the party.
+They’ve added Green to the Red, Blue, Purple, Orange, and Yellow trails.

 If last year was anything to go by, you’ll want to get in early as tickets sell fast.
 Here’s the schedule for all the trails: